Content disarm and reconstruction (CDR): What it is and why your business needs it

 Content disarm and reconstruction technology protecting business documents from file-based threats

 Quick answer: Content disarm and reconstruction (CDR) is a security technology that strips potentially dangerous elements from files and rebuilds clean, safe versions.
 Unlike antivirus, which tries to spot known threats, CDR assumes every file could be risky and removes anything that doesn't belong.
-It catches zero-day attacks, polymorphic malware, and threats that slip straight past traditional scanning.
-Processing takes under 200 milliseconds per file, and the cleaned file looks and works like the original.
+It stops zero-day exploits, malicious macros and payloads that slip straight past traditional scanning, and fast systems process a file in under 200 milliseconds, leaving it looking and working like the original.
+What it doesn't stop is phishing - a link or QR code inside an otherwise clean document has nothing for CDR to remove.

 Your business receives files every day.
 CVs from job applicants, invoices from suppliers, contracts from partners, spreadsheets from clients.
 Every one of those files could be carrying something nasty, and your antivirus probably won't catch it.